FullstackProblemSolver/fullstackproblemsolvercom/content/badges/Zero_To_Live/index.md

 draft: true
 hideLastModified: false
 summary: "Creating a portfolio website at your own domain using Hugo"
-summaryImage: "0-Live_v2.png"
+summaryImage: "images/0-Live_v2.png"
 tags: ["How Tos"]
 ---

-//Add a sentence or two here about what this is about
+//Add a sentence or two here stating what this is about

-**Buying A Domain:**
+# Buying A Domain:
 1. Go to namecheap.com
 2. Log-in or Create an account & then log in
 3. Hover over the Domains tab at the top and click on Domain Name Search